simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

     "aws",
     "fsharp"
 ]
-series = "CloudFront and Lambda@Edge with Pulumi" draft = false
+series = "cloudfront and lambda@edge with pulumi" draft = false
 +++
 This post is part of a small series of articles on using Pulumi to leverage CloudFront and Lambda@Edge for on the fly image resizing.
 The code for this part can be found [here](https://github.com/simonschoof/lambda-at-edge-example/tree/main/pulumi).

-{{< series "CloudFront and Lambda@Edge with Pulumi" >}}
+{{< series "cloudfront and lambda@edge with pulumi" >}}

 In this part, we will define the necessary AWS infrastructure using [Pulumi with F#](https://www.pulumi.com/docs/intro/languages/dotnet/).
 How to set up [Pulumi](https://www.pulumi.com/docs/get-started/) is not part of this article.
 Neither is explaining [Pulumi`s architecture and concepts](https://www.pulumi.com/docs/intro/concepts/).
 One important concept of Pulumi that should be mentioned is [inputs and outputs of resources](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/).
 It is important to understand this concept in order to define an infrastructure with Pulumi.
 Unfortunately, F#'s type system is more rigid than C#'s and requires explicit type conversions for Pulumi's input and output types.
 To accomplish this in a more idiomatic way in F#, there are [helper functions](https://github.com/pulumi/pulumi/blob/master/sdk/dotnet/Pulumi.FSharp/Library.fs), [libraries](https://github.com/UnoSD/Pulumi.FSharp.Extensions), and [discussions](https://github.com/pulumi/pulumi/issues/3644) on how to get to a more idiomatic experience with Pulumi and F#.
 In this article we will use only the helper functions.
 As for setting up Pulumi for this small project, we will use the default Pulumi configuration for a single developer and also use the [Pulumi Service as a backend](https://www.pulumi.com/docs/intro/concepts/state/) to store the state of the infrastructure.